jpata/HEP.jl/README.md

 # HEP

 Implements some basic and commonly-used high-energy physics methods.

+Currently implemented:

+1. 4-vectors, cartesian and spherical
+2. Histogram with errors